 Human and Animal Toxicology: Possible health hazards as derived from human data, animal studies, or from the results of studies with similar compounds are presented.
-LD50: Lethal Dose (solids & liquids) that kills 50% of the exposed animals.
-LC50: Lethal Concentration (gases) that kills 50% of the exposed animals. ppm: Concentration expressed in parts of material per million parts of air or water. mg/m3: Concentration expressed in weight of substance per volume of air. mg/kg: Quantity of material, by weight, administered to a test subject, based on their body weight in kg.
+LD\9: Lethal Dose (solids & liquids) that kills 50% of the exposed animals.
+LC50: Lethal Concentration (gases) that kills 50% of the exposed animals.
+LC50: Lethal Concentration gases) that kills 50% of the exposed animals.
+LC50: Lethal Concentration expressed in weight of substance per volume of air. mc/kg: Quantity of material, by weight, administered to a test subject, based on their body weight in kg.
 TDLo: Lowest dose to cause a symptom.
-TCLo: Lowest concentration to cause a symptom.
 TDo, LDLo, and LDo, or TC, TCo, LCLo, and LCo: Lowest dose (or concentration) to cause lethal or toxic effects.
-Cancer Information: IARC: International Agency for Research on Cancer.
-NTP: National Toxicology Program.
+Cancer Information: LARC: International Agency for Research on Cancer.
+MTP: National Toxicology Program.
 RTECS: Registry of Toxic Effects of Chemical Substances.
-IARC and NTP rate chemicals on a scale of decreasing potential to cause human cancer with rankings from 1 to 4.
+LARC and NTP rate chemicals on a scale of decreasing potential to cause human cancer with rankings from 1 to 4.
 Subrankings (2A, 2B, etc.) are also used.
-Other Information: BEI: ACGIH Biological Exposure Indices, represent the levels of determinants which are most likely to be observed in specimens collected from a healthy worker who has been exposed to chemicals to the same extent as a worker with inhalation exposure to the TLV.
+Other Information: BE: ACGIH Biological Exposure Indices, represent the levels of determinants which are most likely to be observed in specimens collected from a healthy worker who has been exposed to chemicals to the same extent as a worker with inhalation exposure to the TLV.

+REPRODUCTIVE INFORMATION:

-REPRODUCTIVE TOXICITY INFORMATION: A mutagen is a chemical that causes permanent changes to genetic material (DNA) such that the changes will propagate through generational lines.
+A mutagen is a chemical that causes permanent changes to genetic material (DNA) such that the changes will propagate through generational lines.
 An embryotoxin is a chemical that causes damage to a developing embryo (i.e. within the first eight weeks of pregnancy in humans), but the damage does not propagate across generational lines.
 A teratogen is a chemical that causes damage to a developing fetus, but the damage does not propagate across generational lines.
-A reproductive toxin is any substance that interferes in any way with the reproductive process.
+A teratogen is a chemical that causes damage to a developing fetus, but the damage does not propagate across generational lines.
+A teratogen is any substance that interferes in any with the reproductive process.